 It is recommended to install water filtration, which will create a flow favorable for the swimming of fish.
 Such stimulation of the activity of fish will resemble their inherent element.
 Alone, this species does not contain.

-A flock of cherry barbs should be started immediately.
-The number of fish in the tank should be more than 5 pieces.
+You should keep a flock of no less than 5 pieces of Cherry Barb.
 A smaller number will cause stress in the fish, and this will affect not only their color but also their lifespan.
 In large packs, they feel safe.

 A flock of 10 Cherry Barb Fish needs an aquarium with a volume of 50 liters